MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 Follow these steps to run the wizard.

 1. If you're new to Teams, the wizard automatically starts.
 Otherwise, you can start the wizard any time from the dashboard.
-In the left navigation of the Microsoft Teams admin center, go to **Dashboard**, and then in the **Easy policy setup for a safe learning environment** tile, select **Quick setup**.
+In the left navigation of the Microsoft Teams admin center, go to **Home**, and then in the **Easy policy setup for a safe learning environment** tile, select **Quick setup**.

     :::image type="content" source="media/easy-policy-setup-quick-setup.png" alt-text="Screenshot of the wizard in the dashboard":::